 Additionally, you can also enjoy the artistic ambiance of the square and be entertained by street musicians’ performances.

-Top 2 Streets
+2 Streets to Visit

 1. Via della Scala